 Rewrite of 802.1AS-2011 to 1) allow implementation on any device (e.g. a router or a firewall), not just a bridge; 2) be more compatible with 1588 v3, currently in progress; and 3) provide better support for multiple instances of the protocol in a network.
 (1 year from completion)

-Frame Replication and Elimination for Reliability
+IEEE Std 802.1CB-2017 Frame Replication and Elimination for Reliability

-This is the basic technique used by both TSN and DetNet to overcome random packet errors and one or more equipment failures. (complete)
+This is the basic technique used by both TSN and DetNet to overcome random packet errors and one or more equipment failures.

-IEEE Std 802.1Qbu-2016 Frame Preemption, and
+IEEE Std 802.1Qbu-2016 Frame Preemption (has been incorporated into 802.1Q-2018)

-Interspersing Express Traffic
+IEEE Std 802.3br-2016 Interspersing Express Traffic

 Provide for interrupting a packet one or more times, after it has started transmission, in order to transmit packets with more immediate requirements for low latency.
 Only one packet can be interrupted.

-Stream Reservation Protocol (SRP) Enhancements and Performance Improvements
+IEEE Std 802.1Qcc-2018 Stream Reservation Protocol (SRP) Enhancements and Performance Improvements

-Provides the parameters for resource reservation required by the queuing algorithms that have been developed since 802.1Qav. (six months from completion)
+Provides the parameters for resource reservation required by the queuing algorithms that have been developed since 802.1Qav.

-IEEE Std 802.1Qbv-2015 Enhancements for Scheduled Traffic
+IEEE Std 802.1Qbv-2015 Enhancements for Scheduled Traffic (has been incorporated into 802.1Q-2018)

 Attaches a time-synchronized rotating schedule to every output queue, so that transmissions can be tightly controlled in time.

-Path Control and Reservation
+IEEE Std 802.1Qca-2015 Path Control and Reservation (has been incorporated into 802.1Q-2018)

-Enhances the ISIS protocol used by 802.1Q-2014 to support the creation of the multiple paths required for P802.1CB.
+Enhances the ISIS protocol used by 802.1Q-2018 to support the creation of the multiple paths required for P802.1CB.

-Cyclic Queuing and Forwarding
+IEEE Std 802.1Qch-2017 Cyclic Queuing and Forwarding (has been incorporated into 802.1Q-2018)

 A queue-draining technique employing double buffering on each port, with the buffer switching occurring simultaneously in all bridges in a network, in order to give tight control over latency and jitter. (complete)

-Per-Stream Filtering and Policing
+IEEE Std 802.1Qci-2017 Per-Stream Filtering and Policing (has been incorporated into 802.1Q-2018)

-Time- and data-driven input filtering to 1) support 802.1Qch CQF, and 2) to prevent misbehaving transmitters from affecting the service provided to properly-behaving data flows. (complete)
+Time- and data-driven input filtering to 1) support 802.1Qch CQF, and 2) to prevent misbehaving transmitters from affecting the service provided to properly-behaving data flows.

-Time-Sensitive Networking for Fronthaul
+IEEE Std 802.1CM-2018 Time-Sensitive Networking for Fronthaul

-A profile document showing how to use the TSN capabilities to serve the cellular fronthaul market. (six months from completion)
+A profile document showing how to use the TSN capabilities to serve the cellular fronthaul market.

 P802.1Qcr Asynchronous Traffic Shaping

 A queue-draining technique that does not require the synchronized buffering of 802.1Qch, but gives deterministic results, unlike 802.1Qav.
 There are two contending techniques for this standard. (one year from completion)

+Note: YANG Interfaces for several of the above standards are under development.
+Further developments in the base technology are also underway.

 IETF DetNet drafts